amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/Some Notes about reading and writing on serial connection(RF link).md

 ###  Which type are my serial connections? full or half duplex?
 Based on the previouse simple example in which we have two threads writing and reading to/from the serial port we can conclude that our connections are full-duplex, but remember threading does not mean running processes in parallel and actually because of fast processor and fast switiching between processes, it feels that we are running processes in parallel.
-So there is a probability that the connection is half-duplex and since the switching between threads are so fast and furthermore the TX and RX lines are seperated(which causes the input and output bytes don't mix to each other and create wierd messages.), it seems to us like the full-duplex connection.
+So there is a probability that the connection is half-duplex and since the switching between threads are so fast and furthermore the TX and RX lines are seperated(which causes the input and output bytes don't mix to each other and so don't create wierd messages.), it seems to us like the full-duplex connection.
 Anyway, at the moment I have not more time to spend on examining this fact exactly, But in future I will ... and ask from and so on and ...
 So in the future ...
 So now let's go and make our funnywing project!